 Yes, but do observe proper use and care.

-Our wraps are inherently anti-microbial and non-toxic because of its natural properties.
-Made with 100% cotton and infused with ingredients such as beeswax, foodsafe pine rosin and jojoba oil, our wraps are made in a home kitchen that occasionally handles nuts.
+Our wraps are inherently anti-bacterial and non-toxic because of its natural properties.
+Made with 100% cotton and infused with ingredients such as beeswax, foodsafe pine resin and jojoba oil, our wraps are made in a home kitchen that occasionally handles nuts.
 Please don't use our wraps if you're allergic to any of these.